Skeleton Clustering: Dimension-Free Density-based Clustering: Skeleton Clustering Framework

 \subsection{Knots Construction}

-~~~~The construction of knots is a step aiming at finding representative points in the data that we can use to compute density-based criterion in the later stage.
+~~~~The construction of knots is a step aiming at finding representative points in the data that can help measure similarities between regions in the later stage.
 The knots can be viewed as landmarks inside the data where we can shift our focus from the entire data to these local locations.
 A simple but reliable approach for constructing knots is the $k$-means algorithm.
-Here, we apply the $k$-means algorithm with a large number $k$ (much larger than $S$, the desired number of final clusters), and this procedure behaves like overfitting the $k$-means.
-Notably, we do not use $k$-means procedure to obtain final clustering, but instead we use it as a way to find concise representations of the original data.
-In panel (a) of Figure~\ref{fig::ex02}, the knots constructed by overfitting $k$-means form a concise representation of the original data.
+We apply the $k$-means algorithm with a large number $k \gg S$ the desired number of final clusters, and this procedure behaves like overfitting the $k$-means.
+Notably, we do not use the $k$-means procedure to obtain final clustering, but, instead, we use it as an intermediate step to find concise representations of the original data.

 The number of knots $k$ is a key parameter in the knots construction step.
-It controls the trade-off between the quality of data representation and the reliability of each knot.
-More knots can give better representation of the data, but, if we have too many knots, the number of observation per knot will be small, so the uncertainty in estimation in the later stage will be large.
-We find that a simple reference rule $k = [\sqrt{n}]$ (rounding $\sqrt{n}$ to the nearest integer) works very well in our empirical studies.
-While this reference rule seems to be reliable, we would recommend to examine the knot-size distribution (Figure~\ref{fig::ClusSize}, for more plots see Appendix ~\ref{sec::KnotSize}) before making the final decision.
-The knot-size distribution is the empirical distribution size of each knot (number of observation of each knot) with a given choice of $k$.
-This distribution is useful because the density-based weights (in Step 3) are estimated by the data within each pair of knots, with the effective sample size be the size of the two knots being assessed.
-A balanced knot-size distribution ensures the estimated edge weights are all reliable.
+It controls the trade-off between the quality of the data representation and the reliability of each knot.
+More knots can give a better representation of the data, but, if we have too many knots, the number of observations per knot will be small, so the uncertainty in estimation in the later stage will be large.
+We find that a simple reference rule for $k$ to be around $\sqrt{n}$ works well in our empirical studies (Section \ref{sec::KnotSize}). {In practice, it is also advisable to prune knots with a small number of corresponding observations because the density-aided weights (in Step 3, Section \ref{sec::construction}) are estimated locally by the data belonging to each pair of knots.
+Knots with a few data points can lead to unstable similarity measurements and unreliable final clustering.
+Moreover, to take care of observations in the low-density areas that could cause problems for the $k$-means clustering, one may first pre-process or denoise the data by removing observations in the low-density area and then apply the $k$-means clustering to find out the knots.}